Saiteja525934/Amazon-Website-Clone/README.md

 # Amazon Website Clone

-📌 **Project Overview** :
+## 📌 Project Overview

-This project is an Amazon Website Clone built using HTML5 and CSS3.
-The project recreates the user interface of an Amazon-style shopping website, including a login page, navigation bar, search section, product sections, shopping cart, and footer.
+This project is an Amazon Website Clone developed using HTML5 and CSS3.
+It recreates the user interface of an Amazon-style e-commerce website, including a sign-in page, navigation bar, search functionality, product sections, shopping cart, and footer.

-The goal of this project is to practice and demonstrate front-end web development concepts such as HTML structure, CSS styling, Flexbox, CSS Grid, forms, navigation, and page linking.
+The project demonstrates my ability to design and develop structured, user-friendly web interfaces while applying front-end development concepts such as HTML5 semantic structure, CSS3 styling, Flexbox, CSS Grid, forms, navigation, page linking, and responsive layout techniques.

 ## Screenshots
 **Sign in Page**